Due to the new Covid-19 variant I find myself once again shielding due to the national lockdown as from the 5th January

 September (Weeks 35 – 39)

-Well September didn’t start off on a great note, I’m afraid I proved positive for Covid 19 on the 1st.
-I am classed as extremely vulnerable but thankfully due to being double vaccinated I have come thru, not without some life changing ailments.
+Well September didn’t start off on a great note, I’m afraid I proved positive for Covid 19 on the 1st and was off work for three week, but thankfully due to being double vaccinated I have come thru this experience.